-- each member of our audit committee is independent, financially literate and has no material relationship with us other than serving as our director; and - Ms. Terri L. Herrington is an "audit committee financial expert."
+- each member of our audit committee is independent, financially literate and has no material relationship with us other than serving as our director; and - Terri L. Herrington and Gina A. Norris each is an "audit committee financial expert."

 No member of our audit committee serves on more than three public company audit committees.
 For further information on the role of our audit committee, see the Audit Committee Report in this proxy statement.
-The current members of our audit committee are Thomas E. Barry (chairman), Terri L. Herrington, Kevin B. Kramer, W. Hayden McIlroy and Mary A. Tidlund.
-Our audit committee held six meetings in 2022.
+The current members of our audit committee are Thomas E. Barry (chairman), Terri L. Herrington, W. Hayden McIlroy, Gina A. Norris and Mary A. Tidlund.
+Our former director Kevin B. Kramer was a member of our audit committee until October 2023.
+Our audit committee held seven meetings in 2023.